 Applications will only be considered from those who live in Canberra, ACT, Australia and surrounding districts.

-The National Library of Australia receives many applications from people wishing to volunteer.
-Please note that places are limited.
-You will receive acknowledgement of your application within 21 days of receipt.
-Following this you will be contacted only if a suitable project is identified.
+After submitting your application you will be contacted only if a suitable project is identified.
 Applications are kept on the Volunteer Register for 12 months from date of receipt.
-All selected Volunteers will be required to complete a Statutory Declaration and an AFP National Police Check.
+All selected volunteers will be required to complete a Statutory Declaration and an AFP National Police Check.